fuckUNIX/fuckUNIX/README.md

-# FrOS
+# fuckUNIX

 ## Description

-This is a simple x86 32 bit operating system written from scratch, based on Carlos Fenollosas [OS tutorial](https://github.com/cfenollosa/os-tutorial).
+This is a simple x86 32 bit operating system written from scratch, based on FrOS by FRosner.
 It contains the following components:

 1. Boot loader
 2. Operating system kernel, including